Sarthakatha-Studios/minimal-engine-cpp/README.md

 * SQLite 3
 * ZeroMQ

-Use ``install_deps.sh`` in any Debian-based environment (Debian, Ubuntu, Pop!_OS, etc.) to install these dependencies before building the project.
+Use ``install_deps.sh`` in any Debian-based environment (Debian, Ubuntu, Pop!_OS, etc.) to install these dependencies before building the project, or if you are on Windows/Mac/BSD or any other Linux flavour, install these dependencies manually.

 ## Libraries Used